-The Company's exposure to foreign currency risk is not significant.
+The Company's exposure to foreign currency risk was not significant in FY 2019.

 34.4.
 Operational risk

 Operational risk is the risk of a loss that affects the Company's profit or loss and regulatory capital due to inadequate internal processes and systems, external events, the inadequate performance of tasks by individuals, or due to violating or failing to comply with legal regulations, contracts or procedures set forth in internal policies.